7 Social Media Habits that are Bad for Business

 Social media is one of the biggest marketing tools today.
-It gives you an opportunity to connect and communicate with people from across the globe, build a sizable following, and help your business grow.
-When use properly, you are bound to witness positive ROI.
+It gives you an opportunity to connect and communicate with people from across the globe, build a sizable following and supportive community, and help your business grow.
+When used properly, you are bound to witness a positive ROI.
 But if you don’t tread carefully, you may alienate the very customers you’re trying to attract.
 This can hurt your business and keep you from accomplishing your goals.

 Whether you’re running a Fortune 500 company or a startup business, avoid these social media habits at any cost.
 Quit these habits or you run the risk of annoying people, losing fans and followers or damaging your brand’s reputation.